goztag/MTaxi/README.md

 Use debug mode to see outputs of each step on the console.

 In addition to this, debug mode enables you to have each intermediate file be created on data_out folder.
-Otherwise, only needed files are generated.
+Otherwise, only the required files are generated.

 Debug mode is off by default.
 To activate debug mode run the following command :